-While some of these terms may seem self-explanatory, the words were often used differently in the mid-1800’s when it came to the institution of slavery in the United States.
-Others terms are so rarely heard today, that many modern readers have never heard them.
+While some of these terms may seem self-explanatory, the words were often used differently in the mid-1800s when it came to the institution of slavery in the United States.
+Other terms are so rarely heard today, that many modern readers have never heard them.
 Also included are other items that provide brief descriptions and links to more information.

 13th Amendment – This Amendment to the U.S. Constitution formally abolished slavery in the United States on December 6, 1865.

-Abolitionist – This term is different from anti-slavery activist.
-An abolitionist takes a political position, and is likely politically active.
+Abolitionist – This term is different from an anti-slavery activist.
+An abolitionist took a political position and was likely politically active.
 The abolitionist may act on his/her anti-slavery principles by helping individuals to escape from slavery, joining Anti-Slavery groups, or, in some cases, taking their position even further, such as the radical John Brown, who fought in what has become known as Bleeding Kansas prior to the Civil War.

 African Diaspora – The dispersal of Africans in the New World.

-Anti-slavery Activist – Refers to a person morally or politically opposed to slavery.
+Anti-slavery Activist – This refers to a person morally or politically opposed to slavery.
 This person might, on occasion, help a freedom seeker.
 The activist might be a southerner and could be the spouse or child of a slaveholder.
 The activist might come from any ethnic, political, or religious group.

 Bleeding Kansas – Also referred to as the Kansas-Missouri Border War, this was a series of violent political confrontations involving anti-slavery Free-Staters and pro-slavery “Border Ruffian” elements, that took place in Kansas Territory and Missouri between 1854 and 1861.
 At the heart of the conflict was the question of whether Kansas would enter the Union as a free state or slave state.
 The term “Bleeding Kansas” was coined by Horace Greeley of the New York Tribune; the events it encompasses directly presaged the Civil War.